openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 library) that provide access to underlying objects.
 The *DynamicObject* instance cannot be created directly;
 only an instance of a specific wrapper object can be instantiated.
-For example, the result of the *dynamic import* expression (see :ref:`Dynamic Import Expression`) is an instance of the dynamic object implementation class that wraps an object containing exported entities of the imported module.
+For example, a result of the *dynamic import* expression (see :ref:`Dynamic Import Expression`) is an instance of the dynamic object implementation class that wraps an object containing exported entities of the imported module.